Create an AP adjustment

 7. Optionally, enter a Description.

-8. Add any supporting documents in the Attachment field.
+8. Optionally, add supporting documents in the Attachment field.

 Select an existing attachment from the dropdown or select Add to upload a new document.